shiftcode/dynamo-easy/README.md

 DynamoDb has two key types **Partition Key** (hashkey - dynamodb internally uses a hash function to evenly distribute data items across partitions) and **Sort Key** (rangekey)
 The primary key can either be simple (only a partition key) or composite (combination of partition and sort key)

+## Condition Expression Builder

+#### Expression Attribute Names
+By default we create a substitution placeholder for all the attributes, just to not implement a blacklist with reserved words in the context of aws dynamodb.

+attributename: age

+attributeExpressionNames: {'#age': 'age'}
+attributeExpressionValues: {':age': {N: '10'}}
+expression: '#age = :age'

+this works seemlesly for top level attribtues, but if we wanna build an expression for where the attribute needs to be accessed with a document path, we need some special logic
+attributeName: person.age

+attributeExpressionNames: {'#person':'person', '#age': 'age'}
+attributeExpressionValues: {':age': {N: '10'}}
+expression: '#person.#age = :age'

+we can't use #personAge: 'person.age' because if the dot is part of an attribute name it is not treated as metacharacter compared to when using directly in expression, so the above solution needs to be used

+these are the accessor rules for nested attribute types [n]—for list elements
+. (dot)—for map elements

 ## Object Mapper

 #### Notes